akhilgangula/mock-json-response/README.md

 Directory address of both logic and data should be passed to mock-json-response.
 On successful start mock-json-response will be listening to 3000 port (by default).

-## Logic
+## functions directory
-This JS file should contain 3 sections:
+This contains JS files that would have 3 sections:
 1. logic: A function that would get the data and request object, ani kind of data manipulation can be performed.
 2. request: This object defines "method": type of request (GET, POST, PATCH, DELETE) and "urlPath": Path of the request as fields.
 3. response: This object defines response status and response data.

+## data directory
+This contains JSON files with raw response.

 ## Request
 Possible fields of the request object